X-Pypeline/X-Pypeline/docs/examples/index.rst

 In order to calculate these antenna weighted tfmaps we need to re-weight the ASDs of the data streams appropriately.
 This re-weighted ASD is then multiplied with the time frequency map obtained normally above.

+So let us see what the above looks like if we had had an counterpart signal to the very first graviational wave detection.

 The Time-Frequency Map
 ----------------------
 The following is all open data obtained via `LOSC <https://losc.ligo.org/>`_

+Data from Hanford and Livingston is obtained, and then whitened (one can think of this as a normalization process).
+The realty is that our detectors are more or less senstive to different frequencies and therefore in order to detect excess noise we must first "whiten that data."

+As I know the event time I have zoomed in close on the over all time frequnecy map so that the signal is quite clear even without any fancy statistics.
+Nonetheless, let us go through the whole process.

 .. ipython::